sh1v-max/Practice-UI-design-React-and-JS/README.md

 | 14 | 🔁 Toggle Button    | Basic on/off toggle component    | [Coming soon...]() | [Code](https://github.com/sh1v-max/) |

-react loging her can be pasted on the follwoing order, also login cand be added

 ### How to Use

 1. Clone the repo